linode/docs/docs/guides/game-servers/how-to-install-amp-for-game-server-management/index.md

 | Would you like to isolate your AMP instances by running them inside Docker containers? | Installing AMP instances inside of a Docker container will help to increase the security of your installation, but may have a small impact on performance | Select `yes` unless you have performance concerns. |
 | Would you like AMP to be configured for use with HTTPS? | If you have set up a domain to be used with AMP, then the AMP installation script will be able to detect this and automatically install an SSL/TLS certificate using Let's Encrypt.
 If you do not have a domain name, then the use of an SSL/TLS certificate is not possible.| Select `yes` if you configured a domain for the server.
 If not, select `no`, keeping in mind that not using SSL/TLS poses a security risk to data in transit. |

-Once all prompts have been responded to, a message similar to the following will appear, displaying the chosen configuration options:
+Once you have responded to all prompts, a message similar to the following will appear, displaying the chosen configuration options:

 {{< output >}}
 Installation Summary: